Top Google Ranking Factors for SEO in 2022

 Ready to rank at the top of the SERP?
 In this article, learn about the 11 most important ranking factors that Google’s search algorithm takes into account.

 Search Engine Optimization is a field that is constantly evolving.
 Google, for example, regularly makes adjustments to the algorithm that decides when, where, and how to show a specific link, with the overall mission of providing the most relevant and reliable information.

+How many ranking factors does google have?
+There are about 200 known ranking factors.
 Here are the major Google Search ranking factors to take into consideration if you want to rank at the top of the SERPs.

 Table of Contents

 - Content SEO Ranking Factors

 Content that ranks well is in-depth and covers a broad spectrum of its respective subject.
 Content must provide real value to the user and should incorporate engaging visual content to complement the written content.
 Remember, quality beats quantity every time.
 Focus on value, not word count.

 There is no clear rule of thumb regarding the optimal word count for an article since it varies per subject; however, we do notice that longer, more comprehensive content typically achieves higher rankings.
 A study by Neil Patel reveals a correlation between content length and top Google search positions.